When considering the idea of mortgage paydown, first things first.

 I would suggest the following approach if you live in a market with extreme housing costs (e.g., San Francisco, L.A., NYC): Rent or move.

 So, friends, what do you think?
-Now that you know how to pay off the mortgage in 5 years, will you take the plunge?
-Please comment below!
+Now that you know how to pay off your mortgage in 5 years, will you take the plunge?
+Please comment below.

 Postscript 7/3/19: We’ve paid off our mortgage early in May 2019.
 No champagne or anything, just a progress tracker wiped clean off our fridge whiteboard.
-One less cloud!
+One less cloud over our heads.
+Whew!